nvdaes/emoticons/readme.md

 # Emoticons #

-* Authors: Chris Leo, Noelia Ruiz Martínez, Mesar Hameed
+* Authors: Chris Leo, Noelia Ruiz Martínez, Mesar Hameed, Francisco Javier Estrada Martínez
 * Download [stable version][1]
 * Download [development version][2]

 Using this add-on, spoken text containing emoticon characters will be replaced by its more human friendly description.
-86 emoticons are defined.

-For example: ":)" will be spoken as "smiling smiley", or ":D" will be spoken as "laughing smiley"
+For example: the sequence  ":)" will be spoken as "smiling smiley", or for example NVDA will recognize  the meaning of each emoji.

 You can take advantage of the following features:

-## Insert smiley ##
+## Insert Emoticons Dialog ##

 When you are unsure of the characters for a particular smiley, this addon enables you to select and insert it into your text such as in a chat.

-Press NVDA+I, or from menu Preferences -> Manage emoticons -> Insert smiley, to open a dialog with the provided smilies.
+Press NVDA+I, or from menu Preferences -> Manage emoticons -> Insert smiley, to open a dialog with the provided emoticons or emoji.

+This dialog allows you to choose an emoticon and to view  the emoticons that interest you:

+*	A editable field allows you to filter the search for the desired emoticon among the emoticons available.
+*	Through a set of radio buttons, you can choose to view    only emoji category (alt+E) or view only standard emoticon category (alt+s) or view all emoticons available (alt+A).
+*	In the list of emoticons (alt+L) are displayed  on three columns respectively: the name of emoticon, the type of emoticon (standard emoticon or emoji), the  corresponding character.

-When you press OK, the characters for the chosen smiley will be copied to your clipboard, ready for pasting.
+When you press OK, the characters for the chosen emoticon will be copied to your clipboard, ready for pasting.

 ## Customize emoticons ##

 From NVDA MENU, Preferences -> Manage emoticons -> Customize emoticons, you can open a dialog setting to add or to edit available emoticons.

 This dialog allows you to save an emoticons speech  dictionary  with your customizations.

 Pressing "Save and export dictionary" button, a file dictionary named emoticons.dic will be saved in your user config folder, speechDicts subfolder.

 ## Activation settings ##

-You can choose whether to Activate speaking of emoticons when starting NVDA.
+From menu Preferences -> Manage Emoticons -> Activation settings, you can choose whether to Activate speaking of emoticons when starting NVDA.
 By default it is disabled.
 It is also possible to save your choice for this setting.

 ## Key Commands: ##

+These are the key command available by default, you can edit those or add new key to open Activation settings dialog or Emoticon Dictionary dialog:

 * NVDA+E: toggles between speaking text as it is written, or with the emoticons replaced by the human description.
-*	NVDA+I: show a dialog to select a smiley you want to paste.
+* NVDA+I: show a dialog to select an emoticon you want to copy.

 ## Changes for 5.0 ##

 * Added support for emojis.
+* Improvements for Insert Emoticon dialog with a filter field and radio buttons to choose displaied emoticons.
+* Using guiHelper for Activation settings dialog and Insert Emoticon dialog: require NVDA 2016.4 or higher versions

 ## Changes for 4.0 ##